 Yes, that is all you need!!!
 Regarding salt…you don’t have to be too picky, but be sure to not use regular table/iodized salt.
 That will kill the bacteria you are trying to nourish.
 I have been using this pink sea salt from HimalaSalt & I have been really happy with my krauts.
 It’s not the cheapest, but I have read that a good salt like this can serve to enhance the minerals available in your final product.
 And, since you only need 1 Tbsp. per head of cabbage, it’s been economical in my book.

-To start, wash your cabbage & remove outer leaves, discard…actually, don’t discard…compost them.
-If you don’t compost yet, stay tuned for our blog post to get you started.
+- To start, wash your cabbage & remove outer leaves, discard…actually, don’t discard…compost them.
+If you don’t compost yet, please check out our COMPOSTING – KEEPING IT SIMPLE article.
+We break it down and show you just how easy it really is.
 Cut the cabbage in quarters and remove the core.
 Slice the quarters into very thin slices.
 I slice by hand and that works well for me.
 I have found the best results from taking my time and making my slices as thin and uniform as possible.

 There should never be any mold in your sauerkraut.
 The main issue that could cause mold to develop during your fermenting would be having cabbage exposed above the level of the brine.
 So, even after the kraut is moved to the fridge, I recommend always pushing the cabbage down under the brine as you scoop out kraut to eat before returning it to your fridge.